aourednik/historical-basemaps/README.md

 4. overlaying these ancient vector maps on contemporary physical maps can be misleading; rivers, lakes, shorelines _do_ change very much over millenia; think for instance about the evolution of the [Aral sea](https://en.wikipedia.org/wiki/Aral_Sea) since the 1980s.

 Finally, note that overlapping areas are useally dealt with as topological errors in traditional GIS.
 Fuzzy borders are difficult to handle.
 Certainly a field to investigate...

+## Contributing

+When correcting individual geojson files, please make sure that boundaries remain aligned over all files.
+The multilayer topological editing tool in QGIS 3 might help you with that.
+Further notes on contributing in [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Credits